PrimarchOfTheSpaceWolves/CS_470_Fall_2025/README.md

 #### CUDA-Enabled PyTorch
 If you have an NVIDIA graphics card (or intend to run this environment on a machine with one), you will want to install the CUDA-enabled version of PyTorch.

+If necessary, change the version of CUDA appropriately.

 ##### Windows (CUDA 12.6)

 ```